 - When you add your dry ingredients, don’t over mix as this will activate the gluten and make a less tender cookie.
 Using a wooden spoon for this step allows for mixing instead of beating.

 - One of my favorite cookie making tips is to use a spatula to reshape your cookies as soon as they come out of the oven.
 Even if you roll the into perfect balls, they often don’t bake into perfect rounds.
 Tapping around the perimeter of any misshapen cookies will help improve their appearance.

 I’ve had a box of Droste Dutch Processed Cocoa in my pantry since I’ve started blogging.
 It’s lighter in color and milder in flavor.
 But, beware.
 It can’t always be substituted with ordinary cocoa powder without consequences.

-Dutch processed cocoa powder goes through a process of alkalinization which brings the pH to 7.
-This change in chemistry means it isn’t always interchangable with regular cocoa.
+Dutch-processed cocoa powder goes through a process of alkalinization which brings the pH to 7.
+This change in chemistry means it isn’t always interchangeable with regular cocoa.

 PRO-Tip: check the expiration date on your box of baking powder as it often expires in your pantry as it’s used less frequently.